reshma-dev/hangman/README.md

 Also makes use of a module ```random``` to pick a random word from our ```word_list```
 - Define the list of possible words - ```word_list```
 - Choose a random word from the list - ```word```
 - Ask user for an input character and validate that a single alphabet character is entered - ```guess```

+## Milestone 3: Check if the guessed character is in the word

+This milestone introduces checks to determine whether the guessed letter is in the randomly chosen word or not

+Organise the code into functions:
+- ```check_guess(guess)```
+  - In order to be able to match both capital and lowercase guesses, convert guess to lowercase
+  - Validate if the guess is a single character and is an alphabet
+  - Check if the letter is in the randomly chosen word
+- ```ask_for_input()```
+  - request user to input a character as a guess